Beyond State-Wise Mirror Descent: Offline Policy Optimization with Parametric Policies: Constructing Unified Policy Updates in Parameter Space

 This formulation highlights a fundamental difference between LSPU and DRPU.
 While LSPU enforces pointwise control by minimizing a squared loss, DRPU only requires agreement in expectation under a certain distribution $d^{\pi_\cp}$.
 Therefore, Eq.~\eqref{eq:mm} can be driven to exactly zero under mild conditions, even when the actor and the critic are incompatible.
 We empirically illustrate this phenomenon using a simple MDP (details in Appendix~\ref{app:experiment}), as shown in Figure~\ref{fig:comparison}.

 The mean-matching update also admits a natural interpretation.
 Consider the policy update $\theta_{k+1}=\theta_k+\eta v_k$, where $v_k$ solves Eq.~\eqref{eq:mm}.
-This update can be viewed as performing a steepest descent step within the trust region $[-V_\tmax,V_\tmax]$ on the objective

-which is exactly the objective of \textbf{\emph{behavior cloning}} (BC).
+This update can be viewed as performing a steepest descent step\footnote{This holds when $\EE_{d^{\pi_\cp}}[A_k] > 0$.
+Roughly speaking, this is the typical situation as it is equivalent to $J(\pi_k) \le J(\pi_\cp)$ when the critic is accurate; see Appendix~\ref{app:bc}.} within $[-V_\tmax,V_\tmax]$ on the expected KL divergence under $d^{\pi_\cp}$, $\KL(\pi_\cp\|\pi_\theta)$, which is exactly the objective of \emph{behavior cloning} (BC).
 Iterating over Eq.~\eqref{eq:mm} will lead to a policy $\pi_{\theta^*}\in\Pi_\theta$ closest to $\pi_\cp$ in terms of expected KL divergence.
 More related discussion can be found in Appendix~\ref{app:dro-mm}.